-In 1918, Ella married Oscar Mackell, a widower with three sons and helped raise Oscar's twin 8-year-old sons.
+In 1914, Ella married John F. Cass.
+He died in 1918.
+Ella then married Oscar Mackell, a widower with three sons.

 Ella had hearing loss in both ears as she aged.
 She wore two huge hearing aids.

 She died at age 77.
-She was preceded in death by her parents, both of her husbands, and two stepsons.
+She was preceded in death by her parents, all three of her husbands, and two stepsons.
 She was survived by her son, Willie, and a stepson, Eddie Mackell, and his family.
 She was interred in Fairmount Cemetery, Denver, Colorado.